hpetren/chemodiv/README.md

 Function `NPCTable` uses NPClassifier to classify chemical compounds.
 Function `compDis` calculates dissimilarity matrices between chemical compounds based on their biosynthetic and/or structural properties.
+Note that `compDis` outputs a list with one or several matrices.
+Functions below require only a matrix as input, (subsetted with e.g. fullList$specificMatrix) and not the whole list to work.

 #### Diversity calculations